thibaudcolas/draftail.org/docs/UITheming.md

 Inspect the editor and target class names starting with `Draftail-`, or if unavailable `Draft` / `public-Draft` from Draft.js.

+Here’s an example: `Draftail-block--empty`, to style empty blocks differently from the rest.

 ## Sass theming

 Draftail also makes its Sass stylesheets available for extension: